snootched/cb-lcars/README.md

 ---

-# Acknowledgements & Thanks
+## Acknowledgements & Thanks

-A very sincere thanks to these projects and their authors, contributers and communities for doing what they do, and making it available.
+A very sincere thanks to these projects and their authors, contributors and communities for doing what they do, and making it available.
 It really does make this a fun hobby to tinker with.

 [**ha-lcars theme**](https://github.com/th3jesta/ha-lcars) (the definitive LCARS theme for HA!)